Developing industry's technologies and innovations for crossover applications in new growth markets

 PIVOT programme pilot

 The pilot is being run by the Midlands Aerospace Alliance to give opportunities, funding and expert support to companies across all regional supply chains which may be in a position to help address critical aerospace and aviation challenges.
-It is part of the West Midlands Combined Authority’s new Innovation Programme.
+It is part of the West Midlands Combined Authority’s West Midlands Innovation Programme.

 What PIVOT provides